- Meet Our Team

-Some Bakersfield car accident injuries result in life-long disabilities, or in the worst cases, death.
-While there is nothing that can bring back a loved one who was killed in an accident, there is a legal process through which those who have been injured or lost loved ones in accidents, due to the careless or reckless actions of someone else, can recover damages from their injury and/or loss with the aid of a Bakersfield car accident lawyer.
+Some Bakersfield car accident injuries result in long term disabilities, or in the worst cases, death.
+While there is nothing that can bring back a loved one who was killed in a car wreck, there is a legal process through which you can recover damages for your physical injuries or the loss of a family member with the aid of an auto accident lawyer.

 The vast majority of car accidents are the result of human error.
 Human error is a broad term referring to errors that a driver makes that cause an accident to occur.
 Examples of common human errors that result in car accidents include:

-Drunk driving: Around 200 accidents each year in Bakersfield involve alcohol impairment.
-On a national level, around 30 people die each day as a result of drunk driving accidents, equaling one fatality every 50 minutes.
-Alcohol impairment is measured by blood alcohol content by volume, with 0.08 percent being the legal limit to drive for most drivers.
-Most individuals would achieve this level of impairment by consuming four alcoholic drinks in one hour.
 Alcohol impairment creates deficits in many of the skills that drivers need to drive safely, including the ability to track moving targets, pay attention to the task of driving, brake effectively, and maintain one’s own lane of travel.
-Contrary to popular belief, however, these deficits don’t begin at 0.08 percent BAC, but rather with the very first drink.
+Contrary to popular belief, however, these deficits do not begin at 0.08 percent BAC, but rather with the very first drink.